ic-labs/django-icekit/docs/contributing/testing.rst

     QUICK=1 runtests.sh ...

-This reuses the test databases, and skips collectstatic and compress steps.
+This reuses the test databases, and skips the collectstatic step -- you'll need to populate a test database and run collectstatic beforehand.

 Working with the database for tests